Thousands of Android devices with pre-installed backdoors

 It's an app-based scam that runs on TV boxes, Android phones and iPhones, according to Reid.
 His company identified 39 Android, iOS and TV box apps.
 “These are standards-based applications — not very high quality,” says Joao Santos, a security researcher at the company.
 There were apps for developing abs and recording how much water a person drinks.

-Apps had malicious behaviors such as displaying hidden ads, fake web traffic and malicious advertising.
+The apps had malicious behaviors such as serving hidden ads, sending fake web traffic and malicious advertising.
 The investigation says that those behind Peachpit are different from those behind Badbox, but it is possible that they are working together in some way.

 Human Security research reports that these ads made 4 billion ad requests per day.
 121.000 Android devices appear to be affected, as well as around 159.000 iOS devices.
 The apps had been downloaded a total of 15 million times.